Panklav 2X, 875 mg+125 mg 14 pcs

 Blood and lymphatic system

-Anemia, including hemolytic anemia, thrombocytopenia, thrombocytopenic purpura, eosinophilia, leukopenia, and agranulocytosis have been reported.
-These reactions are usually reversible after discontinuation of therapy and are believed to be manifestations of hypersensitivity.
-Thrombocytosis has been reported in less than 1% of patients using the combination amoxicillin + clavulanic acid.
-An increase in PV has been reported in patients receiving simultaneously amoxicillin + clavulanic acid combination and anticoagulant therapy (see “Interactions”).
+Anemia, including hemolytic anemia, thrombocytopenia, thrombocytopenic purpura, eosinophilia, leukopenia and agranulocytosis, has been reported.
+These reactions are usually reversible after discontinuation of therapy and are considered to be manifestations of hypersensitivity.
+Thrombocytosis was observed in less than 1% of patients using the combination of amoxicillin + clavulanic acid.
+An increase in PT has been reported in patients receiving concomitant amoxicillin + clavulanic acid and anticoagulant therapy (see Interactions).

 CNS